synthintai/nn/README.md

 ## TODO

-* Run cppcheck and fix all errors and warnings from static analysis
 * Add nn_load_model_memory for embedded use
 * Change pooling action to layer type that can be added to the model
 * Change conv2d action to layer type that can be added to the model